nilotpalsarkar-289/ML-ToolKit/Readme.md

 ## 📧 Contact
-- Author: Nilotpal Sarkar [IIIT Kalyani]
-- Reach out if you have any suggestions or questions!
-You can contact me at [nilotpalsarkar289@gmail.com]
+- Reach out if you have any suggestions or questions at [nilotpalsarkar289@gmail.com]